tsiky-rakotoherisoa/Curriculum-Vitae/README.md

 ## About Me

-I am a recent MSc graduate in Data Science from AIMS Rwanda, deeply passionate about mathematics in all its forms — from rigorous proofs and theoretical foundations to practical applications that touch everyday life.
+I am a recent MSc graduate in Data Science from AIMS Rwanda, passionate about mathematics in all its forms, from rigorous proofs and theoretical foundations to practical applications that touch everyday life.
 I believe that strong mathematical thinking is the backbone of good science, and I bring this mindset to everything I work on.

 I am especially drawn to theoretical machine learning: understanding why methods work, not just how to use them.
-At the same time, I care about building things that matter — systems that run on affordable hardware, solve real problems, and make a difference in communities that need them most.
+At the same time, I care about building things that matter, systems that run on affordable hardware, solve real problems, and make a difference in communities that need them most.

 ---

 ## Research Interests

-- **Theoretical Machine Learning** — Understanding the mathematical foundations of learning algorithms
+- **Theoretical Machine Learning**: Understanding the mathematical foundations of learning algorithms
-- **Computer Vision & Embedded AI** — Building vision systems that run efficiently on resource-constrained devices; model optimization, edge deployment
+- **Computer Vision & Embedded AI**: Building vision systems that run efficiently on resource-constrained devices; model optimization, edge deployment
-- **Mathematical Finance** — Stochastic processes, probability theory, and their application to financial modeling and risk management
+- **Mathematical Finance**: Stochastic processes, probability theory, and their application to financial modeling and risk management
-- **Applied Mathematics** — Using rigorous mathematical reasoning to solve real-world problems across domains
+- **Applied Mathematics**: Using rigorous mathematical reasoning to solve real-world problems across domains

 ---